CrumpLab/CrumpLab.github.io/TalksAndPosters/index.md

 2015, Brosowsky, N. P., &  Crump, M. J. C. Psychonomics, Chicago, IL.

 Abstract: Contextual properties of the environment, through learning and memory processes, can rapidly and involuntarily adjust attentional control (Chun, 2000; Corballis & Gratton, 2003; Crump, Gong, & Milliken, 2006; Crump, Vaquero, & Milliken, 2008).
 The current study explores the obligatory nature of contextual cueing, specifically examining the role of volition in acquiring context-dependent attentional control in a bi-dimensional (colors vs. letters) stimulus sampling task.
 Subjects viewed briefly presented arrays of letters and colors presented above or below fixation, and identified specific stimuli given a task-cue associated to each location.
 Experiments 1 and 2 showed no contextual control over priority for sampling either dimension.
 Experiment 3 showed context-dependent prioritization when participants were instructed to voluntarily deploy different sampling strategies between contexts.
 Experiment 4 showed that context-specific sampling strategies also depends partly on non-voluntary learning processes.

+## False Memory for Previously Tested Items: Investigating Test-Induced Associative and Repetition Priming.

+2014, Crump, M. J. C., Blecher, M., & Jamieson, R., Psychonomics.

+Abstract: Studying thematically related words produces false memories for non-studied theme words (i.e., DRM effect).
+Test-induced priming (TIP) is known to increase false-recognition rates when source monitoring is impaired.
+Our experiments establish the reliability of associative and repetition TIP effects for non-studied lists, which have been inconsistently shown in the literature.
+In several online experiments, participants encoded words never presented at test.
+At test, thematically related new words were presented as lures before or after critical category lures.
+Participants showed reliable false memories for critical lures (E1).
+TIP effects remained when encoding time increased (E2), when warnings were given (E3 & E4), and when old words from the study phase were included in the test (E6).
+False-recognition rates were higher for lures primed by repetition rather than association during test (E5 & E6).
+The role of source- monitoring processes during retrieval in mediating false- recognition from TIP is discussed.

+## Stimulus-Driven Control of Explicitly Induced Attention Filtering Demands.

+2013, Crump, M. J. C., Psychonomics.

+Abstract: Demonstrations of item/context-specific proportion congruent (PC) effects suggest that early stimulus processing can rapidly control attention filtering (see Bugg & Crump, 2012).
+Yet, PC manipulations are typically confounded with item-frequency, and PC effects may be driven by a learning process sensitive to item-frequencies.
+The present work examines whether explicitly induced attention filtering demands can transition from strategic to stimulus-driven control without manipulating PC or biasing item-frequencies.
+Several web-based flanker studies were conducted via Amazon Mechanical Turk.
+Each involved a 50/50 PC design.
+Attention filtering demands were induced by a 1-back memory task following each trial prompting recall of the last target or flanking letter.
+Blocking recall demands produced list-wide PC-like effects with larger flanker effects for flanker than target recall conditions.
+Mixing recall demands and associating them with particular stimulus-cues (location, color, letters, font) produced item/context-specific PC-like effects, and show novel unambiguous evidence for stimulus-driven control of attention filtering.

+## Prevention or Cure?
+Error Detection and Correction in Skilled Typists.

+2012, Logan, G. D., & Crump, M. J. C., Psychonomics.

+Abstract: Error detection serves two different functions: prevention and cure.
+Prevention engages post-error slowing to reduce future errors.
+Cure engages processes that correct the error.
+Thus, prevention predicts post-error slowing and cure does not.
+Skilled typists prefer cure to prevention: In three experiments, we found post-error slowing only when correction was disallowed, and the slowing persisted only for a few keystrokes.
+Words that followed errors were typed as quickly as words that preceded errors.
+We found no post-error slowing when typists were allowed to correct errors.
+They corrected errors as soon as they detected them and then resumed typing at normal rates.
+Keystrokes that fell between the error and the error detection response were actually faster than keystrokes before the error, suggesting post-error speeding.
+These findings led us to propose the novel hypothesis that post-error slowing reflects the inhibition of pre-potent tendencies to correct mistakes.

+## An Instance-Based Account of Retrospective Revaluation.

+2012, RANDALL K. JAMIESON and CHRISSY M. CHUBALA, University of Manitoba, SAMUEL D. HANNAH, University of Saskatchewan, MATTHEW J. C. CRUMP, Brooklyn College, CUNY, Psychonomics.

+Abstract: After learning that a compound cue AB predicts an outcome X, learning that A alone predicts X forces a deflation in the predictive validity of B—a phenomenon called retrospective revaluation.
+We model retrospective revaluation using an instance model of associative learning based on the MINERVA 2 model of human memory.
+According to the model, each experience is stored to memory as a unique trace and response strength is determined by the similarity between the target outcome and the information that a cue retrieves from memory.
+We show that the model accommodates retrospective revaluation at the first and higher orders of association and we argue that associative learning is consistent with an instance-based approach to learning.

+## Can Internet Data be Trusted?
+Validating Mechanical Turk for Cognitive Research.

+2012, MATTHEW J. C. CRUMP, Brooklyn College, CUNY, TODD M. GURECKIS and JOHN V. MCDONNELL, New York University, Psychonomics.

+Abstract: Amazon Mechanical Turk is an online crowd sourcing service where anonymous online workers complete web-based tasks for small sums of money.
+There are many workers willing to perform tasks, and an experiment with n=100 can easily be conducted over night.
+Amazon Turk has become increasingly popular in the decision making literature, thereby partly demonstrating the viability of the service for running psychology experiments.
+However, the service has not been validated for cognitive research in general which typically requires multi-trial designs and millisecond accuracy for response recording and stimulus presentation.
+The service was validated by replicating several classic cognitive tasks including: Stroop, Task-switching, Flanker, Simon, Visual cuing, Attentional blink, Subliminal priming, and Category learning tasks.
+The replications were mostly successful and validated the approach.
+A wide-variety of behavioral research can be conducted in a rapid, cost- effective manner using Amazon Mechanical Turk.

+## Hitting the Wall in Skilled Typing: Speed/Accuracy Tradeoffs and Serial Processing.

+2011, MATTHEW JC CRUMP, Brooklyn College of CUNY, GORDON D. LOGAN, Vanderbilt University, Psychonomics.

+Abstract: Two experiments investigated speed-accuracy tradeoff functions in a continuous typing task.
+Experiment 1 had typists adjust their typing rate by 20% faster or slower than their normal rate by following a metronome, a speedometer, or a moving color cue.
+Accuracy was minimally influenced by changes in typing speed.
+Experiment 2 parametrically varied typing rate in 10% steps by having typists attempt to type up to 90% faster than their normal rate.
+Typists were able to maintain low error rates over large changes in speed.
+Analysis of the distribution of errors across speed stress shows increases to the number of letter omissions and substitutions, but not transpositions.
+We suggest that typists manage the speed- accuracy tradeoff by attempting to preserve serially-ordered responses.